1587/speaking-exam/00-part5.md

 Firstly: If a company has a good reputation, it will have more business opportunities.
 Opportunity means money.
-(It will provide a very good slary for its staff.)
+(the company could provide a very good slary for the staff.)

-Secondly: (If a company has a good reputation,) employees will grow in the long run. then, company will develop very well.
+Secondly: (If a company has a good reputation,) the employees will grow in the long run. then, company will develop very well.
 Become bigger and bigger.

 Thirdly: If a company has a bad reputation, its employees won't be loyal to it.
-(staff will leave the company one by one.)
+(they will leave the company one by one.)
 Sooner or later it will go bankrupt.

 So, I think companies should do a lot to build a good reputation.